Ability

 Chief Medical Officer

 Elizabeth (Betsy) is a physician scientist who obtained her medical degree and PhD (Immunology) from the University of Toronto.
 Elizabeth completed a residency in internal medicine and a fellowship in Clinical Genetics at the Beth Israel Hospital and Children’s Hospital, respectively, in Boston, as well as a post-doctoral fellowship at the Dana-Farber Cancer Institute.
-In 2000, Elizabeth begin a 22 year journey in drug development, working in all phases from pre-clinical drug discovery through late stage clinical trial management.
+In 2000, Elizabeth begins a 22-year journey in drug development, working in all phases from pre-clinical drug discovery through late-stage clinical trial management.

 Over the years, Elizabeth has held rising positions of leadership at both large pharmaceutical companies (Merck; Roche) and small biotechnology companies (Agennix; Celldex; and Elstar Therapeutics) and consulted for several more.
 Although she has worked across many different therapeutic areas (Cardiology, Autoimmunity, Neurology, Genetics), she has focused in the past decade on the development of large molecules and cells as immuno-oncology treatments (in particular, on T-cell engagers) and on gene therapies for rare disorders, working primarily as a Translational Medicine Expert.